EternalRival/RSSchool-NodeJS2023Q2/README.md

 > NB!
 Make sure you are not running any third-party containers/applications that may conflict with the current application (busy ports, etc.)
 >
+> - App logs are written in the `./logs:/usr/app/logs` volume (`/logs` dir in app root)
-> Database logs are written in the `db-logs:/var/log/postgresql` volume
+> - Database logs are written in the `db-logs:/var/log/postgresql` volume
-> Database data is written to `db-data:/var/lib/postgresql/data` volume
+> - Database data is written to `db-data:/var/lib/postgresql/data` volume

 ### Running application